qmk/qmk_firmware/docs/feature_unicode.md

 This is the current list of Unicode input method in QMK:

-* UC_OSX: MacOS Unicode Hex Input support.
+* _UC_OSX_: MacOS Unicode Hex Input support.
 Works only up to 0xFFFF.
 Disabled by default.
 To enable: go to System Preferences -> Keyboard -> Input Sources, and enable Unicode Hex.
-* UC_OSX_RALT: Same as UC_OSX, but sends the Right Alt key for unicode input
+* _UC_OSX_RALT_: Same as UC_OSX, but sends the Right Alt key for unicode input
-* UC_LNX: Unicode input method under Linux.
+* _UC_LNX_: Unicode input method under Linux.
 Works up to 0xFFFFF.
 Should work almost anywhere on ibus enabled distros.
 Without ibus, this works under GTK apps, but rarely anywhere else.
-* UC_WIN: (not recommended) Windows built-in Unicode input.
+* _UC_WIN_: (not recommended) Windows built-in Unicode input.
 To enable: create registry key under `HKEY_CURRENT_USER\Control Panel\Input Method\EnableHexNumpad` of type `REG_SZ` called `EnableHexNumpad`, set its value to 1, and reboot.
 This method is not recommended because of reliability and compatibility issue, use WinCompose method below instead.
-* UC_WINC: Windows Unicode input using WinCompose.
+* _UC_WINC_: Windows Unicode input using WinCompose.
 Requires [WinCompose](https://github.com/samhocevar/wincompose).
 Works reliably under many (all?) variations of Windows.

 At some point, you need to call `set_unicode_input_mode(x)` to set the correct unicode method.
 This sets the method that is used to send the unicode, and stores it in EEPROM, so you only need to call this once.